Modeling Relationships

 • GSI_PK: COURSE#Math, GSI_SK: STUDENT#Alice

-This allows you to answer both questions:
+This allows you to answer both access patterns effortlessly:

 3. Interactive: Adjacency List Simulator